neacsum/utf8/README.md

 s += "日本語テキスト";
 ```
 with the implied assumption that all `char` strings are UTF-8 encoded character strings.

+## Using the library under Linux
+While the library was specifically built for Windows environment, a reduced version can be compiled and used under Linux.
+It has been tested under Ubuntu 22.04 with GCC.
+Obviously, functions that are specific to the Windows environment are not available.

 ## Documentation
 [Doxygen](http://www.doxygen.nl/) documentation can be found at https://neacsum.github.io/utf8/